Andree37/Andree37.github.io/_posts/2022-06-07-rick-rolling-tiny-url.md

 So far you cannot see the website as it's still not fully deployed, but you can check [this repository][repo]{:target="_blank"} that allows you to run it locally with docker with a simple command.

-> I will keep this one short.
-But hopefully sweet :)
-{: .prompt-tip }
+I will update this post whenever the website is live!

 [rick dictionary]: https://www.dictionary.com/e/slang/rickrolling/
 [tinyurl]: https://tinyurl.com/app